[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 This page has been translated by machine translation.
 View original

-I often hear requests to incorporate web search functionality into AI agents running on Fargate or AgentCore.
+I often hear requests to integrate web search functionality into AI agents running on Fargate or AgentCore.

-However, in corporate network requirements, it's common not to freely allow communication from VPCs to the external internet, and instead use firewalls like AWS Network Firewall to open holes only for "permitted destinations."
+However, corporate network requirements generally don't freely allow communication from VPCs to the external internet, and it's common practice to use firewalls like AWS Network Firewall to open holes only for "permitted destinations."

-This makes me wonder: how many holes need to be opened to add web search?
+So what I'm curious about is: how many holes do we need to open to add web search?

-Looking at the Brave Search API documentation, endpoints for Web Search, Summarizer (AI summary), and others are all consolidated under subpaths of api.search.brave.com.
+Looking at the Brave Search API documentation, endpoints such as Web Search and Summarizer (AI summarization) are all consolidated under subpaths of api.search.brave.com.

-For example, Web Search requests are sent to api.search.brave.com as follows.
+For example, Web Search requests are sent to api.search.brave.com like this:

-In other words, if you allow just the single domain api.search.brave.com in Network Firewall, both the AI agent's web search and AI responses should go through.
+In other words, if you allow just the single domain api.search.brave.com in Network Firewall, both web search and AI responses from the AI agent should pass through.

-I set up a minimal configuration with a single VPC and Network Firewall, allowed only the single domain api.search.brave.com, and confirmed whether curl, Python programs, and AI responses (summaries) actually work.
+I set up a minimal configuration with a single VPC and Network Firewall, allowed only the single domain api.search.brave.com, and confirmed whether curl, Python programs, and AI responses (summarization) actually work.

-This summarizes the results of actual deployment and verification in the Tokyo region (ap-northeast-1) as of June 2026.
+These are the results of actually deploying to the Tokyo region (ap-northeast-1) as of June 2026.

 I hope this serves as a reference for how to open firewall holes when adding search functionality to AI agents.

-Target audience: Those considering opening firewall holes to call external APIs (such as web search APIs) from a VPC, and those who want to try AWS Network Firewall's domain filter (SNI filter).
+Target audience: Those considering opening firewall holes to call external APIs (such as web search APIs) from a VPC, and those who want to try AWS Network Firewall's domain filtering (SNI filtering).

-We'll deploy the following foundation in one shot with CDK, then experience "opening domain holes" with the CLI.
+We'll deploy the following foundation in one shot with CDK, then experience "opening a domain hole" via CLI.

 • Single VPC, single AZ.
 Three-tier subnets (workload / public(NAT) / firewall)